ajakef/gemlog/demo/README.md

 |__mseed/ (NEW: contains hour-long miniSEED waveform files)
 |__metadata/ (NEW: contains csv files with state-of-health data)
 |__gps/ (NEW: contains gps logs)
-|__gem2ms_logfile.txt (NEW: contains a record of the conversion process and any messages)
+|__gemconvert_logfile.txt (NEW: contains a record of the conversion process and any messages)
 ```

 By now, all the useful information has been extracted from the raw files; there is no reason to work with them further except for possible debugging.
-For more info on the gem2ms options and capabilities (e.g., the ability to write SAC files and the text format TSPAIR), run `gem2ms -h`.
+For more info on the gemconvert options and capabilities (e.g., the ability to write SAC files and the text format TSPAIR), run `gemconvert -h`.

 ##### Multiple conversion attempts
-If the conversion is run multiple times, `gem2ms` will overwrite pre-existing miniSEED files.
+If the conversion is run multiple times, `gemconvert` will overwrite pre-existing miniSEED files.
 However, gps and metadata files are tagged with a conversion number at the end of their file name, so they are not overwritten.
-For a given Gem serial number, the file with the highest conversion number was created most recently. `gem2ms_logfile.txt `is appended to on each conversion attempt, so it is also not overwritten.
+For a given Gem serial number, the file with the highest conversion number was created most recently. `gemconvert_logfile.txt `is appended to on each conversion attempt, so it is also not overwritten.

 ### Organizing the data
 If your dataset is from an array or network, you probably want to create a station map and assign network, station, and location codes to your miniSEED files.
 You can do this using python functions from gemlog.
 Before starting python, you need a csv file assigning Gem serial numbers to network, station, and location codes.